Apply for an Investment in Commercial Enterprises & Management Business License in Dubai

 Dubai South Business Hub Free Zone has emerged as one of the Gulf's most strategically positioned jurisdictions for financial and investment management activities, offering direct access to global trade corridors and a business-friendly regulatory environment.
-This guide explains exactly what the Investment in Commercial Enterprises & Management licence (Activity Code 6499.84) covers, who it suits, what it costs, and how to secure it at Dubai South.
+This guide explains exactly what the Investment in Commercial Enterprises & Management license (Activity Code 6499.84) covers, who it suits, what it costs, and how to secure it at Dubai South.

 Key Facts at a Glance